madeso/bbcalc/README.md

 * Provide labels when more than 1 input is specifed
 * Some automatic testing
 * Truth table generation
-* csv export of that output
+* csv export of the output